Power Planter Augers: Digging Made Easy

 Just put the hex drill bit end into any standard power drill and tighten it up.
 Then use the power drill to drill a hole for the plant or bulb you are planting.
 Drill to the full depth of the auger.
 Then lift the auger out of the hole to remove the dirt.
 Now, simply drop in the plant into the hole and brush the dirt back in.

 Really.
 That’s it.
 You’ve just dug a hole and planted a plant in a few seconds.
 Planting a garden doesn’t get any easier than that.
 That’s why the editors of Home, Garden and Homestead featured Power Planter augers in their 5 Great Garden Tools Make Yardwork Easier story.

 Power Planter augers are still made on the Niewold family farm in Central Illinois using only USA-sourced materials.
 The product line has expanded since Greg took over the business.
 Farmers and professional landscapers love the longer-length and wider augers—which come in sizes up to 7 inches in diameter and 28 inches long.
 Homeowners continue to buy the smaller sizes.

 Power Planter now also distributes DeWalt power drills.
 That makes the company a one-stop solution for any planting or drilling need.
-In addition to planting, Power Planter augers are commonly used to drill holes for termite bait stations and real estate “for sale” signs, to install moisture probes on agricultural land, to mix compost piles and mortar, and for dozens of other jobs.
+In addition to planting, Power Planter augers are commonly used to drill holes for termite bait stations.
+They are also used for real estate “for sale” signs, to install moisture probes on agricultural land, to mix compost piles and mortar, and for dozens of other jobs.

 Under Greg Niewold’s leadership, Power Planter has expanded worldwide.
-Power Planter products are now sold in stores throughout the USA and in the United Kingdom, Australia, New Zealand, and throughout Europe.
+Power Planter products are now sold in stores in the USA, United Kingdom, Australia, New Zealand, and throughout Europe.